Therapy for Dyslexia in Children

 6. Reading errors observed by omission, insertion, condensation, rotation, reversals or guessing tendencies.

-Is Dyslexia in children a brain based problem?
+Is Dyslexia in children a brain-based problem?

 A common origin for these above patterns demonstrated by children with dyslexia is disturbance to the cerebellum.
-The increasing size of the cerebellum is paralleled by an increasing size of the brain during development.
+The increasing size of the cerebellum is paralleled by an growing size of the brain during development.
 This indicates that this expansion parallel to increasing language and cognitive development suggests critical role of cerebellar function during learning.
 The cerebellum has wealthy connections to the motor cortex, limbic (emotional brain) and brainstem (arousal control), basal ganglia (movement control) and various spinal cord centres.
-Therefore neuroscientists have held the view that the human cerebellum is to help coordinate movement.
+Therefore, neuroscientists have held the view that the human cerebellum is to help coordinate movement.

 Clinically children with cerebellar dysfunction have demonstrated having;